dotse/tls-fed-auth/tls-fed-auth.md

 -   issuers (REQUIRED)

-    A list of certificate issuers allowed to issue certificates for the entity's endpoints must be maintained.
-For each issuer, the issuer's root CA certificate should be included in the x509certificate property (PEM-encoded).
+    A list of certificate issuers allowed to issue certificates for the entity's endpoints MUST be maintained.
+For each issuer, the issuer's root CA certificate MUST be included in the x509certificate property (PEM-encoded).
 Certificate verification relies on public key pinning, with the list of allowed issuers used only when a certificate chain validation mechanism is unavoidable.
-For self-signed certificates, the certificate itself acts as its own issuer and must be listed as such in the metadata.
+For self-signed certificates, the certificate itself acts as its own issuer and MUST be listed as such in the metadata.

 -   servers (OPTIONAL)